Skip to main content

 As explained under the heading Registration above, the nominated partner for the partnership is responsible for completing and filing the partnership tax return (SA800).
 It is not possible to complete and file a partnership tax return using HMRC’s free online service so if you do not want to purchase commercial software then you will need to complete a paper tax return.
 If a partnership paper tax return is not received from HMRC it can be found, with a guide on how to complete it, on GOV.UK.

 The filing deadlines for a partnership tax return are the same as for an individual’s self assessment tax return whether you file a paper tax return or an online return.
+If the partnership tax return is filed after the deadline then late filing (submission) penalties will be charged to each partner.

 Paying tax